November 17, 2024

 Jewish secularism and the resurgence of traditionalism, the remaking of Jews as a modern nation, cultural assimilation and integration, the triumphs of Zionism and its discontents—all have their roots in this era.
 This exhibit offers an engaging starting point for anyone wishing to understand the divided Jewish present.

 The symposium is presented in partnership with the Posen Library of Jewish Culture and Civilization.
-It is the sixth installment in a larger series of public symposia sponsored by the Center for Jewish History’s Jewish Public History Forum.
+It is also supported by the American Jewish Historical Society, the Leo Baeck Institute, and the YIVO Institute for Jewish Research.
+The symposium is the sixth installment in a larger series of public symposia sponsored by the Center for Jewish History’s Jewish Public History Forum.

 Sessions